diffplug/gitfromscratch/time-travel/merge/merge.md

 # Merge your work

 To merge two lines of commits back into a single line, you must create a merge commit.  **A merge commit is a commit which has more than one parent**.
 Usually, merging is easy.
-Let's take the [example where we created a branch `123` and `ABC`](../branches/sticky-notes-and-paintbrushes).
+Let's take the [example where we created branches `123` and `ABC`](../../branches/sticky-notes-and-paintbrushes).

 To perform a merge, first we checkout the branch that we would consider to be "our" side of the merge.
-Then we right-click the branch that we would like to merge into that branch (which we will call "their" side), and select `Merge`.
+Then we right-click the branch that we would like to merge into that branch (which git calls "their" side), and select `Merge`.

 ![Create a merge.png](merge-create.mp4)

-Remember that the branch that we have checked out, "our" branch, is the paintbrush that we use to make new commits.
+Remember that the branch that we have checked out, `ABC`, is the paintbrush that we use to make new commits.
 That is why it moves to the newly created merge commit, while the other branch is unchanged.
 We can always undo a merge by just dragging our branch back to where it was.

 ![Create a merge.png](merge-undo.mp4)